 Want to learn some easy ways to access Google Analytics data using different displays?
-Being able to visualize your site’s data in many ways will give you better insight into what is happening on your website and how people are behaving as they engage with your site’s content.
+Being able to visualize your site’s data in multiple ways will give you better insight into what’s happening on your website and how people are behaving as they engage with your site’s content.

 In this article, we’ll show you how to analyze Google Analytics data using the table displays found in your Google Analytics account.